Krymorn/The-Voynich-Transcription-Tool/README.md

   ### Instructions:

   &emsp;1.
-Download the .zip file from the main page of this repository and unpack it.
+Download the .zip file from the latest release and unpack it.
 Navigate to the directory you unpacked the files to.<br />

   &emsp;2.
 Open and remap the number_mapping.txt file for each v101.txt transliteration character (Can be mulitple letters corrosponding to one number, Eg. "60=4o") (Optionally using the special syntax, Eg. "59=9/")<br />